Use BCC field when addressing mass mail

 Carbon Copy.

-"BCC" one or more recipients.
-Some require that you provide at least
+can "BCC" one or more recipients when sending a message.
+Some require

-the TO: field and all your recipients' addresses in the BCC field.
+in the BCC field.

 WHY: